ScottLogic/blog/_posts/2025-11-12-communicating-architecture.md

 summary: An overview of approaches on how we communicate architecture
 ---

 # Communicating Architecture: From Whiteboards to Models

-One of the most important responsibilities of a software architect is **communicating architecture effectively**.
+One of the most important responsibilities of a software architect is communicating architecture effectively.
 Whether you're sketching out a new system or explaining how existing components fit together, the goal is always the same: help others understand the structure, purpose, and implications of the architecture.

 Architecture communication often needs to operate at multiple levels of abstraction.
 A CTO may want to understand strategic alignment, while an engineer might need to know how a service is deployed and monitored.
-The challenge is to tailor the message without losing coherence.
+The challenge is tailoring the message without losing coherence.

-More often than not, this communication is **visual**.
+More often than not, this communication is visual.
 Diagrams are faster and clearer than text when conveying relationships between components, data flows, and infrastructure.
 But before drawing anything, we need to ask two fundamental questions:

 - **What** do we want to show?
 - **How** should we show it?

----

 ## Modelling vs Diagramming

 Many of us have been in meetings gathered around a whiteboard, sketching out boxes and arrows to explore ideas.
-These ad-hoc diagrams are great for rapid ideation — they help teams align quickly and visually.
-But they rarely survive beyond the moment.
-As systems grow in complexity, we need more than just sketches.
-We need to understand **what** we’re showing, not just **how** we’re showing it.
+These ad-hoc diagrams are great for rapid ideation — they help teams align quickly — but they are rarely useful outside that moment.
+As systems grow in complexity, sketches alone aren’t enough.
+We need to understand not just what we are drawing, but the underlying structure it represents.

-This is where the distinction between **modelling** and **diagramming** becomes critical.
+This is where we distinguish between modelling and diagramming:

-- **Modelling** is the process of defining the structure of a system: its actors, components, relationships, and abstractions.
-It creates a consistent representation of the architecture, independent of how it's visualised.
+- **Modelling** defines the structure of a system: its actors, components, responsibilities, and relationships.
+It creates a consistent representation, independent of how it is visualised.
-- **Diagramming** is the act of presenting that model — a visual slice tailored to a specific audience or concern.
+- **Diagramming** presents that model — a visual slice tailored to a specific audience or concern.

 A diagram is a **view** onto a model.
-It highlights certain elements while omitting others, depending on the story we want to tell.
+It highlights certain elements while omitting others, depending on the story we want to tell and who needs to understand it.

-In organisations with complex digital estates, this becomes essential.
-Consider a single system:
-- What other systems does it interact with?
-- What components make up that system?
-- How do those components relate to the underlying infrastructure?

-Trying to capture all of this in a single diagram is rarely helpful.
-Instead, we need **multiple views**, each shaped by a specific **viewpoint**.

-Without an underpinning model, creating multiple diagrams can lead to confusion — inconsistent boundaries, conflicting relationships, and misaligned assumptions.
-A shared model ensures coherence across views.

-### 🧠 Analogy: Architecture as House Plans

-Think of the model like the structural blueprint of a house.
-From that blueprint, you can generate different plans:
+Consider an organisation with multiple interacting systems.
+Each system may have different users (internal and external), logical components, and supporting infrastructure.
+The relationships between these layers can become complex very quickly.

+Trying to show all of this in a single diagram would be overwhelming.
+A CTO may care about high-level system interactions, while a security officer needs to understand low-level networking detail.
+Each stakeholder has different concerns — or **viewpoints** — and no single view can satisfy them all.

+This is why we create multiple views, each shaped by a specific viewpoint and tailored to its audience.
+The model remains the single source of truth; the views simply expose different aspects of it.

+A helpful analogy is the architectural plans of a house.
+A single structural model can be used to generate:
-- A **floor plan** for layout and navigation.
+- a **floor plan** for layout and navigation,
-- An **electrical plan** for wiring and sockets.
+- an **electrical plan** for wiring and sockets,
-- A **plumbing plan** for water and waste systems.
+- a **plumbing plan** for water and waste systems.

-Each plan is a **view** onto the same underlying structure.
-If the walls, doors, and rooms aren’t aligned across these views, you end up with serious problems — wires running through non-existent walls, or pipes with nowhere to go.
+Each plan is a view of the same underlying structure, shaped by a particular discipline.
+If an architect moves a wall but doesn’t update the electrical or plumbing plans, the result would be chaos!

-Architecture works the same way.
-The model is your source of truth.
-Diagrams are tailored views that help different people understand and work with it.
+Software architecture works the same way.
+The model holds the truth about the system; diagrams are purposeful views that help different people understand and work with it.

----

 ## The Spectrum of Approaches

 When deciding how to model and create views, there’s no one-size-fits-all solution.
 Instead, there’s a spectrum — ranging from highly structured, formal modelling approaches to informal, free-form sketches.
 Each approach has its place depending on the context, audience, and longevity of the diagram.

-At one end of the spectrum, we have **heavyweight and structured approaches** such as UML and [ArchiMate These approaches enforce strict semantics and provide a rich modelling language.
-They are ideal for enterprise-scale architecture where consistency, traceability, and alignment with frameworks like TOGAF are essential.
-However, they come with trade-offs: they require significant effort to maintain, a steep learning curve, and may not be accessible to non-architects.
+At one end of the spectrum, we have heavyweight and structured approaches such as [UML](https://www.omg.org/uml/) and [ArchiMate](https://www.opengroup.org/archimate-forum/archimate-overview).
+These approaches enforce strict semantics and provide a rich modelling language.
+They are often used in enterprise-scale architecture where consistency, traceability, and alignment with frameworks like TOGAF are required.
+The trade-off is that they require significant effort to maintain, have steep learning curves, and may not be accessible to non-architects.

-Moving toward the middle, we find **lightweight but structured approaches** such as C4 Model and Structurizr DSL.
-These techniques strike a balance by offering structure without the overhead of a full meta-model.
-They encourage consistency and clarity while remaining agile enough for modern development practices.
-AWS reference architecture diagrams also fall into this category, using standardised icons to maintain clarity.
+In the middle, we find lightweight but structured approaches such as the [C4 Model](https://c4model.com/), which emphasise having a consistent model, but much more flexibilty and less rigous.
+This encourages an underlying model, but without the same level of prescriptiveness.
+This encourages consistency and clarity while remaining flexible enough that generating views does not become burdensome.

+Cloud diagrams that use AWS or Azure icon sets also sit broadly in this category.
+They offer a standardised visual vocabulary that improves clarity and consistency, but they stop short of providing a true modelling approach.

-Finally, at the far end of the spectrum, we have **lightweight and unstructured approaches** — whiteboards, Miro, Lucidchart, and diagrams.net.
-These tools are perfect for early ideation and collaborative workshops.
+At the far end of the spectrum, we have lightweight and unstructured approaches - free-form diagrams created on whiteboards or tools such as  Miro, Lucidchart, and diagrams.net.
+These tools are perfect for generating quick and flexibile diagrams.
 They are fast, intuitive, and flexible, but they lack an underlying model and can quickly become inconsistent as systems evolve.

-Choosing the right approach is always a trade-off between **consistency**, **flexibility**, and **complexity**.
+Choosing the right approach is always a trade-off between consistency, flexibility, and complexity.
 It depends on how long the diagram will live, who will maintain it, and how complex the system is.

 ![Tooling Spectrum]({{ site.baseurl }}/sbreingan/assets/diagram-spectrum.png)